LGBTQ rights in Barbados: Public opinion

 Recent polls conducted by Caribbean Development Research Services Inc. (CADRES) have found Barbadians to be more tolerant than previous years.
 In a 2016 poll conducted by CADRES, 67% of Barbadians described themselves as tolerant of the LGBT community.
 Another 82% also opposed discrimination against the LGBT community.

-In recent years, due in part to the rapid legalisation of same-sex marriage in many countries including the United States, many American evangelical ministers have come to Barbados.
+In recent years, due in part to the rapid legalization of same-sex marriage in many countries including the United States, many American evangelical ministers have come to Barbados.
 Human rights activists have accused them of spreading and preaching violence and hatred.
 Owing to these evangelical ministers, homophobic rhetoric in Barbados has become more widespread.